hammerheim-game/hammerheim-rules/3-warbands/beastmen-raiders.md

 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | M | WS | BS | S | T | W | I | A | Ld |
 | 5 | 3 | 3 | 3 | 3 | 1 | 3 | 1 | 5 |
-Weapons/Armor: Ungor may be armed with weapons and armor chosen from Ungor Equipment list.
+Weapons/Armour: Ungor may be armed with weapons and armour chosen from Ungor Equipment list.
 Special Rules
 Lowest of the Low: Ungor are on the lowest rung of Beastmen society and regardless of how much Experience they accrue they will never acquire a position of authority.
 If an Ungor rolls ‘That lad’s got talent’ it must be re-rolled.